-- 1. The Applicant shall identify and analyse physical, chemical and biological disruptions of marine water system(s), the associated catchment area(s) and coastal water arising from construction and operation of the Project. - 2.
+- 1. The Applicant shall identify and analyse physical, chemical and biological disruptions to the artificial and natural water system(s), the associated catchment area(s) and coastal water arising from construction and operation of the Project. - 2.
 The Applicant shall predict, quantify and assess any water quality impacts arising from the Project on the water system(s) and the sensitive receivers by appropriate mathematical modelling and/or other techniques proposed by the Applicant and approved by the Director.
 The mathematical modelling requirements are set out in Appendix D-1.
 Possible impacts due to the dredging, fill extraction, backfilling, transportation and disposal of dredged materials, other marine works activities, effluent discharge and site runoff shall include changes in hydrology, flow regime, sediment erosion and deposition patterns, morphological change of seabed profile, water and sediment quality, marine and freshwater organisms/community.
 The prediction shall include possible different construction stages or sequences of the Project.
 Affected sensitive receivers shall be identified by the assessment tool with indications of degree of severity. - 3.
+The assessment shall include, but not limited to the following: - the water quality impacts of the site run-off generated during the construction stage such as the effluents generated from dewatering associated with piling activities, grouting and concrete washing and those specified in the ProPECC Practice Note 1/94; - (ii) the water quality impacts of the road runoff containing oil/grease and suspended solids during the operational stage; and - (iii) the water quality impacts on beaches, fish culture zones, coral communities, sea water intakes, river courses, inland lakes, marine mammal and green turtle habitats, drainages and other water sensitive receivers around the work sites. - 4.
+The Applicant shall address water quality impacts due to the construction phase and operational phase of the Project.
+Essentially, the assessment shall address the following : - 5.
 The water quality impact assessment shall cover the following, but not limited to, major areas of concern: